apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

 ## Description

-Based on version 0.3 of the go-plugin-runner plugin and version 1.4.0 of APISIX Ingress, this article goes through steps as follows:
+Based on version 0.3 of the go-plugin-runner plugin and version 1.4.0 of APISIX Ingress, this document walks through how you can use the go plugin runner in the APISIX ingress controller.
+This article goes through steps as follows:

 1. Prepare the environment (example as follows);
 2. Create the cluster;